Denny-Lin/DDK_View_Binding/README.md

 View Binding in Android

 # Set build.gradle to enable View Binding
-View Binding is enabled by default after created. </br>
+View Binding is enabled by default after we create a project. </br>
 However, we can disable it to see what is going on.</br>

 ### Enable